How to Safely Remove a Dynamic Shiny Module

 Removing internal observers that have registered multiple times

-The second issue has likely contributed to hair being ripping out of many Shiny programmers’ heads.
+The second issue has likely contributed to hair being pulled out of many Shiny programmers’ heads.

 Observe events, just like reactive values in the example above, are not removed when a module is deleted.
 In this case, the issue is even more serious – the obsolete observer is replicated rather than overwritten.
 As a result, the observer is triggered as many times as the new module (with the same id) was created.